IgniteUI/igniteui-xplat-docs/doc/en/components/scheduling/calendar.md

 ## Keyboard navigation

-If you traverse the page using the <kbd>Tab</kbd> key you should keep in mind that based on [W3 accessability recommendations](https://www.w3.org/TR/wai-aria-practices/#layoutGrid) the `IgcCalendarComponent` introduces the following tab stops:
+If you traverse the page using the <kbd>Tab</kbd> key you should keep in mind that based on [W3 accessability recommendations](https://www.w3.org/TR/wai-aria-practices/#layoutGrid) the `Ig$CalendarComponent` introduces the following tab stops:
 - Month selection button
 - Year selection button
 - Previous button
 - Next button
 - Active date element

-When a **day/month/year** in the `IgcCalendarComponent` component is focused, use:
+When a **day/month/year** in the `Ig$CalendarComponent` component is focused, use:
 - <kbd>PageUp</kbd> key to move to the previous month/year/years page.
 - <kbd>PageDown</kbd> key to move to the next month/year/years page.
 - <kbd>Home</kbd> key to focus the first day of the current month/first month in view/first year in view.